jscad/OpenJSCAD.org/packages/jscad-desktop/README.md

 (an alternative to include() will soon be provided)](https://github.com/jscad/OpenJSCAD.org/issues/245)
   - direct loading/conversion of other formats expect for .js/jscad is not supported (yet)
   - there is no text editor included, because I am still on the fence about including one: why have something half baked when there are so many great , free & open source code editors these days ? ([Atom](https://atom.io/), [Visual Studio Code](https://code.visualstudio.com/))
-  - transitive file watching is not yes supported: ie if you change things outside of your main file, the ui will not update
-  - file watching can fire change events twice occasionaly

 ### script handling
  * you can either select a file (jscad or js) or folder from the load jscad menu or drag & drop a file or folder